 Obtain current CPR certification (Healthcare Provider) must be from American Heart Association.

-Have the Dental Form and Pre-Entrance Medial Form completed by your dentist and physician.
+Have a completed Phyical Form completed by your physician.

 Complete all required immunizations and provide copies of immunization records.